 Shortly after losing the gold in late-1973, Morales headed to the NWA, where he continued his successful ways.
 Pedro earned numerous regional NWA championships and also spent some time in his native Puerto Rico, where he held tag team gold with another Puerto Rican legend — Carlos Colon.

-Morales returned to WWE in 1980, and soon after, he made history once again at Shea Stadium.
-On August 9 of that year, Morales & then-WWE Champion Bob Backlund defeated The Wild Samoans to win the World Tag Team Championship; unfortunately, because WWE Superstars were forbidden to hold multiple championships at the time, they had to relinquish the gold almost immediately.
+Morales returned to WWE in 1980 and made history once again at Shea Stadium.
+On Aug.
+9 of that year, Morales & then-WWE Champion Bob Backlund defeated The Wild Samoans to win the World Tag Team Championship; unfortunately, because WWE Superstars were forbidden to hold multiple championships at the time, they had to relinquish the gold almost immediately.

-No matter for Pedro, who went onto further singles stardom.
+No matter for Pedro, who went on to further singles stardom.
 Just four months later, he once again etched his name in the annals of sports-entertainment by defeating Ken Patera for the Intercontinental Championship.
 With the win, Morales became the first Superstar to accomplish the career "Triple Crown" by winning the WWE, Intercontinental and World Tag Team Championships.
-He would go on to become a two-time Intercontinental Champion, dropping and regaining the title from Don Muraco during their intense 1981 rivalry.
+He would go on to become a two-time Intercontinental Champion, losing and regaining the title from Don Muraco during their intense 1981 rivalry.